leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 vendor/bin/phpunit --filter=Integration
 ```

+This stack works well to test the main use cases for my plugin:

+- A request/response cycle for an API
+- Enabling/Disabling a 3rd-party plugin or extension via the WP REST API, and then re-analyzing the response from the API
+- Enabling/Disabling a client (such as the GraphiQL client), and checking if its URL returns a 200 or 404 status code.
+- Logging different users in, with different roles, and checking how the response is affected by the appropriate access control permissions
+- Accessing persisted queries and checking the `Cache-Control` headers

-This works well in my case, which involves testing a request/response cycle for an API.
-But for other use cases, this stack will not be the most suitable.
-For instance, if we need to test the results of users interacting with our website (such as clicking on buttons or links), then [CodeCeption](https://codeception.com/) is a better option (as explained [in this guide](https://deliciousbrains.com/automated-testing-woocommerce/).
-And as an alternative to PHPUnit, we can also use [Pest](https://pestphp.com/) (here is [a guide on using Pest with WordPress](https://madebydenis.com/wordpress-integration-tests-with-pest-php/).
+For other use cases, this stack will not be the most suitable.
+For instance, to check that the response is appropriate after the user clicks on a link or submits a form, then [CodeCeption](https://codeception.com/) is a better option (as explained [in this guide](https://deliciousbrains.com/automated-testing-woocommerce/)).
+As alternative to PHPUnit, we can also use [Pest](https://pestphp.com/) (here is [a guide on using Pest with WordPress](https://madebydenis.com/wordpress-integration-tests-with-pest-php/)).